Kings Head Hotel, Monmouth: Architecture and History

-By the start of the 20th century the hotel still offered posting and livery stables, but also facilities for cycling and motor cars.
-The large dining area, with its high ceilings, still has some of the grandeur associated with its past, and the hotel still offers rooms on a bed and breakfast basis.
-Now, however, and much more mundanely, buses leave from the bus station at the bottom of Monnow Street.

 In 2011, the Kings Head (J D Westherspoons) sponsored the local cricket club.
 There is a framed shirt on the wall and the club holds its monthly meetings at the pub.
 Like dozens of other objects in the pub the cricket team's display is accompanied by a QRpedia code which allows visitors to obtain information on the club in their own language.
 These were installed in 2012 as part of the "MonmouthpediA" project which provides visitors with information about all aspects of the town.